starikcetin/Learning-Unity-ECS/01 - Randomly Moving Spheres/README.md

 # 01 - Randomly Moving Spheres #
-Creating an arbitrary amount of spheres that moves in random direction.
+Creating an arbitrary amount of spheres that move in random directions.

 Learning Objectives